 Even the most keto-friendly cheesecake still uses the same traditional, high-fat filling as the original recipe.

 Creating this no bake keto cheesecake recipe was as simple as using a keto-friendly sweetener for the filling, and a low-carb biscuit base.
-For this Keto No Bake Cheesecake, we used our Sugar-Free Graham Crackers with low-carb almond flour.
+For more high fat recipes like this check out our 17 best keto fat bomb recipes.

 How to Choose the Right Sweetener